Simulations IV

 subtitle = "For statistically significant estimates",

-caption = "This graph does not acurately represent
+caption = "Note that this graph does not acurately represent

 what we are interested in"